Mental Health Support

 How to Get a Therapy Dog

 To get a therapy dog, you register your own well-mannered, people-loving dog with an organization like the Alliance of Therapy Dogs or Pet Partners, pass a temperament test, and complete a few supervised visits, so the two of you can volunteer together in hospitals, schools, and nursing homes.
 That is a different thing from a service dog or an emotional support animal, and the confusion trips up almost everyone.
-This page walks through the steps and makes the distinctions clear so you pursue the right one.
+Sorting out which one you actually need is worth five minutes before you fill out any application, so start there.

 Clinically reviewed by Angel Rivera, MD , Board-Certified Psychiatrist